Do You Need A Different Media Player?

 5KPlayer for Windows

 5KPlayer is known for its streaming features and built-in DLNA Sharing option.
 The player also gives users access to online radio.
 Although the software claims to run almost all types of videos without any plugins, it didn’t work smoothly on my computer and showed a lot of annoying ads.
 Additionally, there are no video enhancement features.

 After installation, 5KPlayer will ask you to register to get free access to several features like Apple AirPlay mirroring and video download from 300+ websites (Vimeo, YouTube, Facebook, MTV, etc.).
 The company will also send you a promo email with a coupon to save $39 on VideoProc, its video processing software.

 ACG Player is a media player developed specifically for Windows 10.
 It promises to play almost any common video format, but in reality, it’s just a lite player with no codec add-ons.

-The software was created with rather simple UI.
+The software was created with a simple UI.
 In addition to screen-casting and online streaming, there are some customization features that you can use such as changing skins and panel buttons, choosing a font style for subtitles, controlling swipe speed, etc.

-Although the program is free without any functional limitations, it’s full of ads which you can only remove by paying.
+Although the program is free without any functional limitations, it’s full of ads that you can only remove by paying.
 Note that language availability is quite limited.
 You can download it from the Microsoft Store.